andrzej-mag/meshx_node/docs/README.md

   - `-no_epmd` - specifies that the distributed node does not need epmd at all (OTP24+).

 <!-- MDOC !-->
-Next section on hexdocs.pm: [Configuration options].
+Next section on hexdocs.pm: [Configuration options](https://hexdocs.pm/meshx_node/MeshxNode.html#module-configuration-options).